-San Diego Coastal Window Treatment Design Ideas09/26/2017Tyson Williams Owning a home in a coastal area like San Diego means that how you approach your home design can vary from homes in other cities in CA. Not only do coastal homes here have a particular style, but homes here can also have a few factors that other homes might not have – especially when it comes to window treatments in San Diego households.
-These are just a few things you can do with your window coverings to make your coastal house look incredible.Protect Your Views – And Your PrivacyHouses near the San Diego coast have some of the most beautiful views of any home in CA, and even though you’d love to have your windows unobstructed all day long, you should also think about your privacy.
-Sheer blinds or draperies might be popular in a few homes, but they’ll also give outsiders a clear view of your home.Instead, try a more versatile window decor like plantation shutters, which offer a good amount of flexibility on maintaining your view and your privacy.
+San Diego Coastal Window Treatment Design Ideas09/26/2017Tyson Williams Owning a home in a coastal area like San Diego means that how you approach your home design can be a little different than homes in other cities in CA. Not only do coastal homes here have a particular style, but homes here can also have a few considerations that other homes might not have – especially when it comes to window treatments in San Diego households.
+These are just a few things you can do with your window coverings to make your coastal house look incredible.Protect Your Views – And Your PrivacyHouses near the San Diego coast have some of the most beautiful views of any CA home, and even though you’d love to have your windows unobstructed all day long, you should also think about your privacy.
+Sheer blinds or draperies might be all the rage in a few homes, but they’ll also give outsiders a clear view of your home.Instead, try a window treatment with more versatility like plantation shutters, which offer a good amount of flexibility on maintaining your view and your privacy.
 The movable louvers offer a wide range of visibility, and the panels themselves can swing fully open or shut, so you can change how much privacy you have at various hours of the day or just based on your needs.Keep Salty Air From Damaging Your [[Window TreatmentLiving on the CA coast means you’re accustomed to the salty air from the ocean.
 The ocean air can contribute to rust on your car, corrosion on metal patio furniture, and mildew on your window treatments and windows.
 For form and function to last you years, you need a window treatment that won’t retain moisture.
 Think faux wood, whether that means faux wood blinds or faux wood plantation shutters.
 Both can shrug off moisture, keeping your entire window free from mildew, corrosion, and musty scents.Keep An Open Mind, Keep An Open SpaceThe coastal does have upsides, however.
 One of the best experiences of being a San Diego homeowner is opening up the windows to let that fresh open air come inside.
-To help with that, you want a window treatment that won’t swing or flap wildly in the air.
+To help with that, you want a window treatment that doesn’t swing or flap wildly in the air.
 Say no to sheer drapes or curtains strung from a rod, and depending on how breezy your neighborhood gets, blinds might be something to skip as well.
 Instead, look for a more secure window treatment, such as shutters.
-It’s also a good idea to think about how your decor could change over time.
+It’s also a good idea to think about how your decor might change over time.
 San Diego interior fashion trends can shift fairly often, and choosing a versatile window covering can help you adapt to new trends.
 Some window treatments that will stay in fashion throughout different trends include:Solid white plantation shuttersEarth tone cellular shadesFaux wood blinds in neutral or earth tonesGet More Help For Your Coastal HomeFor more help fighting back against salty ocean air, staying up to date on home design, or maintaining your beautiful San Diego coast views, Sunburst can help.
 Call our team at 760-405-8887 or use the free consultation request form below.
 Let’s get your home looking even more breathtaking than the views around it.